 Can you give me some bullet points from your speech?

 The topic was featuring women in the second half of their life.
 I started with the story of starting in my 60s.

-And then, my bullet point was that I told them the current statistics of the world, which they already know in The World Bank – that almost half the human population are living on less than $2 a day.
-2.7 billion people are illiterate, two-thirds of that number are women.
+I told them the current statistics of the world, that almost half the human population are living on less than $2 a day.
+Some 2.7 billion people are illiterate, two-thirds of that number are women.

-And I talked about how Jawaharlal Nehru, the first prime minister of independent India, who said you can tell the condition of a nation by looking at the status of its women.
-They all completely agreed, even the men in the room said, yes.
+I talked about how Jawaharlal Nehru, the first prime minister of independent India, who said you can tell the condition of a nation by looking at the status of its women.

 Women nurture, they want their families to live in a better environment.
 They part of their income, put it back into the community, and soon the community changes.
 That’s why the formula works, and that’s what we’re trying to do.